 The STA MAC Address subfield of the STA Info field carries the MAC address of the AP that can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.
 The STA MAC Address subfield has the same format as the STA MAC Address subfield for the Basic Multi-Link element, shown in Figure 9-788ep (STA MAC Address subfield format).

-The format of the Delete Timer subfield is defined in Figure 9-788ek3 (Delete Timer subfield format).
+The format of the Delete Timer subfield of the STA Info field is defined in Figure 9-788ek3 (Delete Timer subfield format).